- Home >

 - developing tools to model, analyse, and detect CTs in diverse areas of application.

 Ultimately, the goal of the project overall is two-fold: to support more advanced research of CTs within scientific disciplines and, in multiple fields, to improve society’s ability to anticipate CTs to undesirable states.

 The proposed project entails eleven doctoral students, ten supervisors, one post-doctoral and three external researchers.
 Its ambition for the students is not only to enable them to achieve more than discipline-specific expertise, but also to experience first-hand the development of integrated research that

-- produces cross-fertilization between disciplines,
+- produces cross-fertilisation between disciplines,